Parking system FAQs

 What is a parking 'tariff'?

 A tariff is the amount of money it costs to park in a certain area.
-For example our current parking tariff is $1 per hour.
+For example our parking tariff is $2 per hour (from 1 July 2023).

 What about mobility park users?